ruuda/blog/posts/build-system-insights.md

 joining the already plentiful collection of build tools.
 Although these new build systems differ in origin and purpose, there are common themes to them.
 Lately I ended up interacting with many different build systems, which got me thinking about the topic.
-I started to realise that there are a few key principles that underlie a good build system.
+Slowly a few key principles that underlie a good build system emerged.
 In this post I want to lay out some of the insights that changed my view about how build tooling should work.

-The line between build tool and package manager became fuzzy.

-What do I want from a build system?

- * To type a single command to start the build.
-   After some time a build artefact should appear.
- * The build artefact does not depend on where or when I perform the build, only on the source code checked out and flags passed to the build command (such as `--debug`, `--profile` or `-c opt`).
- * When I check out a three-year old commit, all of the above should still be true, and I should get the same build artefacts that I got three years ago.
- * It should produce the artefact quickly.

 A note on taxonomy:
-in this post I refer to [Bazel][bazel] a few times, the open-source version of Google’s Blaze.
+in this post I refer to *Bazel* a few times, the open-source version *Blaze*, Google’s internal build system.
 Before Bazel was published,
-ex Googlers at other companies created Blaze clones, resulting in [Pants][pants], [Buck][buck], and [Please][please].
+ex Googlers at other companies created Blaze clones, resulting in *Pants*, *Buck*, and *Please*.
 Most of the discussion about Bazel applies equally well to these other build systems.

 Caching and incremental builds